prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Resources defines the resource requirements for single Pods.
+<p>resources defines the resource requirements for single Pods.
 If not provided, no requests/limits will be set</p>
 </td>
 </tr>